 The Company completed drilling of the Damara Fold Belt Prospect L (Naingopo) exploration well on PEL 73 in November 2024, which demonstrated a working petroleum system within the Damara Fold Belt.
 Prior thereto, the Company had drilled three stratigraphic test wells, proving a working petroleum system in the Kavango Rift Basin.
-The Company plans to continue drilling of the Damara Fold Belt with the Prospect I exploration well on PEL 73 in Q2 of 2025.
+The Company plans to continue drilling of the Damara Fold Belt with the Prospect I exploration well on PEL 73.